fkmooney/Visual-Learning/README.md

 [sketch_211225a](https://github.com/fkmooney/visual-learning/tree/master/2021/sketch_211225a) [[Py.Processing](https://fkmooney.github.io/como-instalar-o-processing-modo-python/index-EN)]

-Based om the work of Josef Albers
+Based on the work of Josef Albers, includes code for saving as vector file (or SVG)

 ---